 Plant native milkweeds* to support Monarchs!
 These include Butterfly Milkweed and Swamp Milkweed, which are often sold at native plant sales and occasionally found in plant nurseries.
 Butterfly Milkweed (Asclepias tuberosa) thrives in well-drained soil and in full sun.
 Its long taproot makes it drought tolerant, but also means it doesn't transplant well; plant it where you want it to stay.
 Swamp Milkweed (A. incarnata) appreciates more moisture and will also tolerate some shade.
 Check the Alabama Plant Atlas for other milkweeds that grow in your area.
 All provide nectar for many butterflies in addition to being Monarch hosts.

-Some research indicates that providing late-season nectar sources is as important to Monarchs as providing milkweed!
+Providing late-season nectar sources is as important to Monarchs as providing milkweed!
 Goldenrods, asters, mistflower, and ironweeds are among the garden-worthy fall bloomers that can provide fuel for Monarchs as well as other butterflies.
 They are colorful additions to urban and suburban landscapes, which can play an important role in providing nectar sources for Monarchs during fall migration.
 Fall is a critical time when Monarch butterflies need to build up body fat in order to accomplish their long southward journey.
 Unfortunately many of our gardens have played out by then; make sure yours includes fall flowers!

 Click on individual photos to view a larger version that includes photo credits, county, and date.